Your taste buds will always win with this chewy chocolate chip cookie in a cup. The best part is the warm lava center.

 Add in the egg, and continue to beat.

-Add the baking soda, salt, vanilla and instant espresso (you could also add the espresso at the end like we did in the video).
-The espresso is barely noticeable, but it cuts through the sweet, vanilla scent of the cookie dough and does a fine job of bringing out that rich, chocolatey taste.
-You could bump it up to ½ tsp if you wish.
+Add the baking soda, salt, vanilla and instant espresso (you can also add the espresso at the end).
+The espresso does a fine job of bringing out that rich, chocolatey taste.
+You can bump it up to 1/2 teaspoon if you wish.

 Gradually tumble in the flour, making sure to scrape the bottom of the bowl to make sure everything is combined.

 Fold in the chocolate chips and chill the dough for 30 minutes.
-This step isn’t completely necessary, but it makes the dough far easier to work with once it’s time to assemble.
-You could do the chocolate mixture and dough the night before you plan to serve the dish.
+This step isn't completely necessary, but it makes the dough far easier to work with once it's time to assemble.
+(You can do the chocolate mixture and dough the night before you plan to serve the dish.)

 To finish the lava cakes, preheat the oven to 350 F (180 C), butter 8 ramekins (or 8 cups in a muffin tray) and dust with flour or sugar to prevent sticking.

 Divide the chocolate ganache mixture into 8 portions and keep them ready on a parchment-lined tray.

 Scoop 1/4 cup sized mounds of the cookie dough (using a 1/4 cup measure or an ice cream scoop) and divide into two parts.

 Flatten one of the parts with your fingertips and place one of the ganache balls on top.
 Cover with the other cookie dough part and roll into a ball, making sure the ganache is completely covered in cookie dough.
 (This is why it is important to make sure the ganache is chilled thoroughly so that none of it seeps through the dough.)